thepower/power-docs/docs/sdk/development/02-quick-start.md

 ## Quick start

-To start using the JavaScript implementation of The Power API:

-1. Install the `@thepowereco/tssdk` package:
+To start using the JavaScript implementation of The Power API install the `@thepowereco/tssdk` package:

 ```bash npm2yarn
 npm i @thepowereco/tssdk